Reporting scopes and method

 Near miss: event which, under slightly different circumstances, could have resulted in an accident.
-The term “potential severity” is used for near misses.
+Near misses have a potential but no actual severity.

 Incidents and near misses are assessed in terms of actual or potential severity based on a scale that consists of six levels.
 Events with an actual or potential severity level of four or more are considered serious.